terencesaw86/TrollVNC/README.md

 Notes:

 - `-v` forces global view-only regardless of password.
 View-only password applies per client.
+- You must set a password if you’re using the built-in VNC client of macOS.
 - Environment variables may be visible to the process environment; consider using a secure launcher if needed.

 ## Build Dependencies